Ludska01/ecommerce-project/README.md

 on page /login/admin.

-Please fill in brands and categories at least two of each and add at least one product from admin panel.
+Please fill in brands and categories and add some products.
-(I will fix this soon so you can use frontend even if nothing is added)

 Now you are ready to use the frontend.

+If you want to get mails you shuld set that also in .env file.

 ## This project uses: